dropbox/ttvc/README.md

 type getTTVC = (subscriber: (metric: Metric) -> void) -> () => void;
 ```

 Register a callback function as a subscriber to new TTVC metric measurements.
 Returns an "unsubscribe" function which may be called to unregister the subscribed callback function.

 The callback function may be called more than once if in-page navigation occurs.

-Calling getTTVC more than once allows you to register more than one subscriber to TTVC events.
+`getTTVC` may be called more than once to register more than one subscriber.

 ### `incrementAjaxCount() & decrementAjaxCount()`